Areas of Expertise

 The thyroid gland and the adrenal glands play a major role in the proper function of the digestive system.
 They affect motility (peristalsis), secretion of gastrointestinal hormones and immune factors as well as insulin function and blood sugar regulation.
 The less than balanced function of these glands is common factor in digestive disorders of all kinds.
 I focus on these and other endocrine organs to best regulate the digestive tract in my patients.

-I teach my students to never assume that a patient's diagnosis is correct until the data is thoroughly studied.
-I review all the previous labs, exams, imaging (ultrasound, CT, MRI, motility studies, gastric emptying study...), stool testing, hormone panels, etc. I review all that has been done in the past and look at the whole picture.
-Once I feel certain about what these are telling me, I use additional test as needed and perform functional tests to determine the underlying causes of the problem and start treatment.
+My students repeatedly hear me say to not assume a patient's diagnosis is correct until the data is thoroughly studied.
+I review all the previous labs, exams, imaging (ultrasound, CT, MRI, motility studies, gastric emptying study...), stool testing, hormone panels, etc. I review all that has been done in the past in order to see the whole picture.
+Once I feel certain about what these are telling me, I use additional tests as needed and perform functional tests to determine the underlying causes of the problem.
+Only then do I start treatment.

-I taught pathology for 17 years and have been in practice for 40+ years, so I have a strong basis in standard diagnostic techniques and physiology.
-Despite this, I go beyond that knowledge to assess the function or dysfunction of the various body systems.
+I have been in practice for more than 40 years, and for 17 of those years, I taught pathology.
+I have a strong grounding in standard diagnostic techniques and physiology.
+In addition, I go beyond that knowledge to assess the function or dysfunction of the various body systems.
 Functional testing includes assessing organ and nerve "circuits" to get clues about which systems of the body are working well and which ones need improvement.
 I use reflex points (Chapman's, Bennett's and Riddler's), applied kinesiology evaluation of muscle reflexes, lingual-neural testing and various forms of myofascial testing and treatment (structural integration.)
+I believe this thorough approach is why I am often able to help patients who have been unsuccessful elsewhere.